keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 A quick reminder: Heart rate quickens.
 Sweaty palms and forehead.
 Dilated pupils.
 Fast and shallow breathing.
 Our mouths might become dry because suddenly saliva is not an essential need.
 Our stomachs may ache.
 All the symptoms.[^27]

-Since we know the symptoms, we can point to anxiety and say, “Hey, Anxiety.
+Since we know the symptoms, we can point to anxiety and say, "Hey, Anxiety.
 I see you.
 I appreciate you.
-But, I don’t need you right now.”
+But, I don’t need you right now."

 Once you can stop yourself in the middle of an unnecessary fight-or-flight response, and recognize what is happening, you can actually calm your body down on a chemical level.[^28]